solsteace/Kata__image-processing/act03/README.md

 # Restriction
 Only Numpy could be used for image operations.
-Other library could be used for something else that definitely not related to the operation process
+Other library could only be used for something else that definitely is not related to the operation process

 # Problems
 ![Problem 1](1.png)